protocolbuffers/protocolbuffers.github.io/content/docs/programming-guides/api.md

     flexibility for execution speed.
 If your service doesn't have millions of QPS with millisecond latency, you're probably not the exception.
+*   If all of the following are true:

+    *   your service *is* the storage system
+    *   your system doesn't make decisions based on your clients' structured data
+    *   your system simply stores, loads, and perhaps provides queries at your client's request

+    Note that if you are implementing something like a logging system or a proto-based wrapper around a generic storages system, then you probably want to aim to have your clients' messages transit into your storage backend as opaquely as possible so that you don't create a dependency nexus.
+Consider using extensions or [Encode Opaque Data in Strings by Web-safe Encoding Binary Proto
+    Serialization](/docs/programming-guides/api#encode-opaque-data-in-strings).

 ## For Mutations, Support Partial Updates or Append-Only Updates, Not Full Replaces {#support-partial-updates}